wagslane/blog/content/posts/leave-scrum-to-rugby.md

 I'm not against management being informed... but at what cost?

 Sprints require achievable short-term goals with a start and end date.
-To explore the potential problems, let's pretend that I'm part of a team that does two-week sprints (because the duration must be consistent) and I'm assigned to build a microservice with an API that isn't useful to end-users until the whole thing is complete.
-Let's also say that I estimate the whole task will take ~two months if I can work consistently.
+To explore the potential problems, let's pretend that I'm part of a team that does two-week sprints (because the duration must be consistent) and I'm assigned to build a microservice with an API.
+As an [absolutely hypothetical example](https://boot.dev), let's say I'm building a new achievements system for a gamified learning platform.
+We need new endpoints to:

+* View achievements
+* Unlock achievements
+* Update the leaderboard based on achievements
+* etc

+As it turns out, we can't user-test this system incrementally, because it's not very useful to be able to view achievements without unlocking them.
+So, let's also say that I estimate the whole task will take ~2 months if I work consistently on just this.

 ![scrum table](/img/800/scrum-table.png.webp)

 I need to break the API into pieces that can be completed in 2-week increments.
-We don't plan super far ahead in Scrum (which is good, as things change rapidly) so I just need to figure out what I can get done in my next sprint.
-I might be able to get some of the endpoints done quickly, but I have bugs to fix and I certainly don't want to miss my goals, so I play it safe and estimate that in this first sprint I can complete two of the endpoints.
+We don't plan super far ahead in Scrum (which is good, as requirements often change rapidly) so I just need to figure out what I can get done in my next sprint.
+I might be able to get some of the endpoints done quickly, but I do have other bugs to fix and I certainly don't want to miss my goals, so I play it safe and estimate that in this first sprint I can complete two of the endpoints.

 ![scrum table 2](/img/800/scrum-table2.png.webp)

 This creates artificial stopping points.
-Rather than just continuing with the API after the first two endpoints, I'm incentivized to stop.
-This doesn't mean a good and honest developer actually would stop, but I'm incentivized by the system to stop.
-An API that could have been completed in 2 months could now take almost 4 months.
-Imposter syndrome starts to set in, but at least management will have pretty burndown charts.
+Rather than just continuing with the API after the first two endpoints, I'm *incentivized* to stop.
+This doesn't mean a good and honest developer actually *would* stop, but I'm incentivized by the system to stop.
+An API that could have been completed in 2 months could now take almost 4 months, but hey, at least management will have pretty burndown charts.

 ## Problem #3 - The Scrum Master